 With the 2024 Annual Meeting (held Jan.
 14, 2025), the chamber also presented a brand-new award, CTAE Instructor of the Year.
 “CTAE” means career, technical and agricultural education, and the chamber’s first such award went to Josh Hall, Statesboro High School construction and carpentry teacher.

 The Market at Visit Statesboro is the venue where the Main Street Farmers Market operates with the big doors open in warmer months.
-But the side doors were rolled down tight and the heat working Tuesday night.
-The three dining and cocktail stations, one with “Latin cuisine” to accompany margaritas, one with “Asian cuisine” and Mai Tais and one with “European cuisine” (or an American finger-food interpretations thereof, like the others) and sangria helped create the festive mood.
+But those side doors were rolled down tight and the heat working Tuesday night.
+The three dining and cocktail stations, one with “Latin cuisine,” one with “Asian cuisine” one with “European cuisine” (or American finger-food interpretations thereof) helped create the festive mood.

 So did “dueling pianos” entertainment provided by locally based, widely known musicians Michael Braz and Jerry Roberson, in an earlier-evening sample of the tag-team keyboard rivalry they often conduct at Gators & Gypsies pub on Tuesday nights.